 - SalesLoft automatically sending call recordings to Gong for faster transcription and analysis of conversations.

-Strategic partnerships are broad agreements that align the strategic efforts of two or more companies with overlapping products or markets towards a common goal.
-They can shake out in a few ways:
+Strategic partnerships are broad, multi-department agreements that align the strategic efforts of two or more companies with overlapping products or markets towards a common goal.

 - Strategic alliance – Company A and Company B share alignment between their customers, product, and/or brand, so they lean on each other to pursue growth opportunities.
 This includes building integrations, creating go-to-market strategies, running co-branded campaigns, and influencing product development.